Petyrrrrr/Petyrrrrr.github.io/_pages/about.md

   * Can you shortcut starting at a noise ratio so low that efficient denoising algorithms start to function?

 * Average-case Reductions and Hardness
   * We have some wonderful results matching moments with dense graphs from the Planted Clique model.
-Can one do something in the sparse regime?
+How about in the sparse regime?
   * Is there some clever way to show that signal recovery in the planted community problem is strictly harder than detection?

 Some past projects